-Having a bad tenant can be a nightmare for any landlord.
-It is important you have a tenant background check before they move into your property.
-A bad tenant can give you hardships in your landlord business and can even create problems for society.
-And there is nothing much you can do about it other than evicting such tenants.
-But that will further cost you legal and financial troubles.
-So it becomes important that you do a thorough tenant background check before renting the place to them.
+Having a bad tenant is a nightmare for a landlord.
+It is important that you run tenant background check before they move into your property.
+A bad tenant can give you hardships, impact your business and can even create problems for the society.
+There is nothing you can do about it other than evicting such a tenant.
+But that will further cause you legal and financial troubles.
+Better safe than sorry and run a thorough tenant background check on rental applicants before renting your place to them.

 Steps to Follow during Tenant Background Check

-There are certain steps you must follow to do a thorough tenant background check on prospective tenants.
-However, successful landlords always suggest hiring a rental management company to do such tasks.
-But if you choose to do it on your own, here are the steps to do the tenant screening like a pro.
+There are certain steps you can follow to do a thorough tenant background check on prospective tenants.
+However, successful landlords always suggest hiring a rental management company or a tenant screening company to carry out such tasks.
+However if you are carrying out this on your own, here are the exact steps to do the tenant screening like a pro.

 #1 Interview the tenants

-The first step of the tenant background check starts with a quick interview of prospective tenants.
-This interview will give you a glimpse of their lifestyle and whether they qualify your rental criteria or not.
-You can have this quick interview over a call or can use Google forms to make the process even smoother.
+The foremost step in the tenant background check starts with an quick interview of prospective tenant.
+Interviewing the prospect give you an insight into their lifestyle and whether the prospect qualifies your rental criteria or not.
+You can have this quick interview over a call or can use a Google form to make the process smoother.

 - Why you need this new accommodation?